 Another way in which the ugliness manifests is when Mima’s stalking turns violent.
 What first appears like mean-spirited pranks turns into outright murder and watching that unfold is grueling, sometimes bordering on genuine horror.
 In the same vein, the movie features rape scenes that are quite visual and distressing, though censored releases do exist and these scenes aren’t so pivotal that you lose out if you skip them.

 #3 Manageable mindfuck

-Perfect Blue is Satoshi Kon at his finest and his greatest achievement with this movie is how it makes his trademark methods of storytelling digestible without dumbing them down.
+Satoshi’s Kon’s greatest achievement with Perfect Blue is how it makes his trademark storytelling digestible without dumbing it down.

 The movie is comparable to Paprika in a lot of ways, featuring a similar blend of reality and fantasy intertwining in ways that leave you questioning which events are real and which ones are a product of Mima’s mind.
 Scene transitions are very trippy and all semblance of linear storytelling begins to fall apart as the finale approaches.
 It’s bizarre and challenging to follow, but the plot makes a lot of sense and even its strangest events click into place after the final few plot twists.
 Even better, they may be clicking into place before the movie reveals the answers itself.

-It’s interesting and it makes you feel smart for keeping up with its tricks, while also offering additional depth to discover on any rewatches you may have planned.
-I have watched the movie three times now and I spot new details every time, which also makes it a favorite movie of mine to watch with others as it gives us a lot of discuss afterwards.
+It’s interesting and it makes you feel smart for keeping up with the movie’s twists, while also offering additional depth to discover on any rewatches you may have planned.
+I have watched the movie three times now and I spot new details every time.
+This also makes it a favorite movie of mine to watch with others, as it gives us a lot of discuss afterwards.